Sohan-hub11/Song-Popularity-EDA/README.md

 - Identified that **energy**, **danceability**, and **valence** significantly affect song popularity
 - Built models that could reasonably predict popularity scores
 - Visualized key audio trends across different song types
+- Prediction Accuracy (R² Score): 0.86 → The model explains 86% of the variance in song popularity.
+- Root Mean Squared Error (RMSE): 2.65 → On average, predictions deviate from actual values by about 2.65 units.

 ---

 ## 📎 How to Run

     ```bash